codeigniter4/CodeIgniter4/user_guide_src/source/incoming/controllers.rst

 This section describes the functionality of the auto-routing.
 It automatically routes an HTTP request, and executes the corresponding controller method without route definitions.
-The auto-routing is enabled by default.
+The auto-routing is disabled by default.

 .. note:: To prevent misconfiguration and miscoding, we recommend that you disable
     the auto-routing feature.
-See :ref:`use-defined-routes-only`.

 .. important:: The auto-routing routes a HTTP request with **any** HTTP method to a controller method.